jenkinsci/helm-charts/charts/jenkins/README.md

 This is ok for getting started quickly, but it needs to be adjusted for any serious environment.

 So you should adjust this to suite your needs.
-That could be using LDAP / OIDC / .. as authorization strategy and use globalMatrix as authorization strategy to configure more fine grained permissions.
+That could be using LDAP / OIDC / .. as authorization strategy and use globalMatrix as authorization strategy to configure more fine-grained permissions.

 ### Consider using a custom image